AbdnCHDS/guidebook/README.md

 **1. Participate in Teams discussion**

-Most of our discussions take place in an MS Team and our weekly lab meetings (Thursdays at 10 am).
+Most of our discussions take place in an MS Team and our weekly lab meetings (Thursdays at 14:05).
 We aim to discuss one topic every week, and create guidelines based on our discussion.
 So please join the meetings or add your thoughts to the Team channel or Wiki.

 **2. Set up Github account**